MarcoLizza/mode13h.dev/_posts/2025-04-28-multimedia-backend-shenanigans.md

 ( just kidding... sort of... :P )

-Anyhow, SDL3 just seems **TOO** interesting to be ignored, in particular:
+Anyhow, SDL3 just seems *way too interesting* to be ignored, in particular:

 * it is written with full C99 support in mind, thing that not even GLFW does (I'm not proud of this, but I had to resort to a few tweaks to its code to selectively "silence" some of the more pedantic warnings that I personally enable by default and treat as blocking errors);
 * it has a far better gamepad support than ANY OTHER library (especially on Linux).
 I realised when I was working to the source code of another backend ([RGFW](https://github.com/ColleagueRiley/RGFW)) with the idea of extending it.
 Taking GLFW as a reference, I noticed that the gamepad support on Linux is really very (but very) primitive compared to SDL's which is Steam-compliant.